More Information on Medicare Supplement Insurance

 - A Medigap policy only covers one person.
 If you and your spouse both want Medigap coverage, you’ll each have to buy separate policies.

 - You can buy a Medigap policy from any insurance company that’s licensed in your state to sell one.
 As a neutral party, we provide information on multiple Medicare Supplement carriers so you can choose the right plan for your family’s needs.

 - Any standardized Medigap policy is guaranteed renewable even if you have health problems.
-This means your Medigap policy cannot be cancelled as long as you pay the premium.
+This means your Medigap policy cannot be canceled as long as you pay the premium.

 - Medigap policies aren’t allowed to include prescription drug coverage.
 If you want prescription drug coverage, you can join a Medicare Prescription Drug Plan (Part D).
 (Enrollment periods may apply.)

 - It’s illegal for anyone to sell you a Medigap policy if you have a Medicare Medical Savings Account (MSA) Plan.